Click Here

 Keynote Speakers

-Harald haas, University of Cambridge, UK
+Harald Haas, University of Cambridge, UK

 IEEE Fellow, Fellow of the Royal Academy of Engineering (RAEng), the Royal Society of Edinburgh (RSE), and the Institution of Engineering and Technology (IET)